OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration.rst

 """""""""""""""""""

 These files contains information of all modules which are :doc:`installed </development/modules_components_themes/module/installation_setup/installation>`.

-During the installation process all of the information from module `metadata.php` is being transferred to the configuration files.
+During the installation process, all of the information from module `metadata.php` is being transferred to the configuration files.

 For example you have OXID eShop without any modules, so `var/configuration/shops/modules/` will be empty.

-When you will run installation let's say for OXID eShop Module Template module, files in `var/configuration/shops/` will be filled with information from
+When you will run the installation let's say for the OXID eShop Module Template module, the files in `var/configuration/shops/` will be filled with information from `metadata.php`.

-`metadata.php`.
-An example of stripped down configuration file:
+An example of stripped down configuration file :file:`var/configuration/shops/modules/1/oe_moduletemplate.yaml`:

-Example: `var/configuration/shops/modules/1/oe_moduletemplate.yaml`

 .. code:: yaml